cfw-guide/ios.cfw.guide/_pages/en_US/home.md

 <div class="notice--info">{{ notice-1 | markdownify }}</div>

-For now this guide is only compatible with iOS 11.
+For now this guide is only compatible with iOS 10 and 11.
 {: .notice--primary}

 ## What is jailbreaking?

 Jailbreaking is a term used to describe the process that allows you to truly unlock the potential of your iOS device.
 Apple's OS is known for being extremely secure and that's partly because of how locked-down it is.
 Jailbreaking your device will allow you to break those restrictions and customize your device to how you like it.

 Jailbreaking gives you the ability to install custom applications and "tweaks" from Cydia to customize and enhance the user experience.
-Jailbreaking is free and easy on most devices on iOS 11.3.1 and below.
+Jailbreaking is free and easy on most devices on iOS 11.4.1 and below.

 ## Is jailbreaking legal?